 A solid value hypothesis is a live document that adapts to your product and market.
 By taking a data-driven, customer-centric strategy, you’ll be well on your way to creating a successful solution.

 Are you ready to implement the value hypothesis framework?
 Explore value hypothesis 101 resources and templates to craft a winning product strategy.
-Consider using featureOS as a customer feedback management solution.
+Consider using FeatureOS as a customer feedback management solution.
 This program simplifies the process of gathering, assessing, and incorporating user input.
 Contact us to learn more today!